2b-as/sigshark/README.md

 optional arguments:
-  -h, --help            show this help message and exit --flatten, -f         save each sctp chunk in its own sctp packet.
-This
+  -h, --help            show this help message and exit --flatten, -f         save each sctp chunk in its own sctp packet. this
                         *must* be performed for transaction sorting to work, but can be skipped to save time if the pcap file is already flat
   --sort, -s            sort pcap file by tcap and diameter transactions.
   --display-filter DISPLAY_FILTER, -Y DISPLAY_FILTER
-                        Wireshark display filter: the resulting pcap will contain all transactions that contain at least one message for which the filter matches, e.g.:
+                        wireshark display filter: the resulting pcap will contain all transactions that contain at least one message for which the filter matches, e.g.:
                         'gsm_old.localValue == 2' will result in the output
+                        containing all updateLocation transactions (only with
+                        --sort)
-                        containing all updateLocation transactions --incomplete, -i      Also store transactions whose start or end are missing.
+  --incomplete, -i      also store transactions whose start or end are
-  --dummy, -d           Insert a dummy packet between transactions so it is
-                        easier to see where transactions start and end.
-Note: the dummy packets will be shown as 'Malformed Packet' in Wireshark
-  --exclude-ip EXCLUDE_IP, -x EXCLUDE_IP
+                        missing. (only with --sort) --dummy, -d           insert a dummy packet between transactions so it is easier to see where transactions start and end. note: the dummy packets will be shown as 'Malformed Packet' in wireshark (only with --sort) --exclude-ip EXCLUDE_IP, -x EXCLUDE_IP
                         (start of) ip address of packets that should be excluded from transaction analysis, e.g.: '10.
+                        192.168.23.42' (can be specified multiple times, only with --sort)
+  --verbose, -v         more output
+  --quiet, -q           less output
-                        192.168.23.42' (can be specified multiple times) --version, -V         show program's version number and exit
+  --version, -V         show program's version number and exit
 ```